realworldocaml/book/en/maps-and-hashtables.md

 - : int option = Some 3
 ```

-The `hashable` value is included as part of the `Hashable` interface,
+The `hashable` value is included as part of the `Hashable.S`
-which is satisfied by most types in Core.
-The `Hashable` interface
+interface, which is satisfied by most types in Core.
+The `Hashable.S`
-also includes a `Table` sub-module which gives you more convenient
+interface also includes a `Table` sub-module which provides more
-creation functions.
+convenient creation functions.

 ```ocaml
 # let table = String.Table.create ();;